 Just in case you are ready to rip out a wall—so you don’t rip out your hair, instead—MLV or mass-loaded vinyl is a flexible sound barrier that comes in varying thicknesses, generally sold by the roll.
 It’s a plastic with mineral compounds that make it extremely heavy and very effective in blocking and damping sound.
 Its mass blocks sound, while the visco-elastic material in MLV dissipates and actually transforms sound energy into heat, providing the damping effect.
 I find this pretty amazing!

 MLV is available as both a generic and brand-name product.
 A company called AcoustiBlok makes a brand-name MLV also called AcoustiBlok.
-There is an interesting 1:09 minute video here (scroll down, video is on the right) showing how effective it can be.
+There is an interesting one-minute video here (scroll down, video is on the right) showing how effective it can be.
 Have a look around the site if you’d like to quiet your duct work, pool pump, noisy ice-maker or garbage disposal.
 They have a product called QF-2 that might do the job for you.
-I have no affiliation with them, whatsoever.

 Best wishes to all of you!
 I hope you can find a little peace and quiet at home!